 The strength of your handshake

 Handshakes are like a non-verbal welcome mat, says Lois Barth, a New York-based human development expert and author of the new book Courage to SPARKLE: The Audacious Girls’ Guide to Creating a Life That Lights You Up.
 “A limp, what I call ‘wet dishrag’ handshake sends a strong message around the person’s ambivalence to both engaging and connecting with a person,” Barth says.
-On the flip side, a way-too-firm handshake, where you feel your hand is going to break off, is often a sign of aggressiveness and the need to dominate.
+On the flip side, a way-too-firm handshake, where you feel your hand is going to break off, can be seen as a sign of aggression and a need to dominate.
 “Often the person can show a need for control in other areas as well,” she says.
 The ideal handshake, according to Barth, is a firm-but-friendly grip with natural eye contact that sends a message of engagement and trust with a dash of warmth.
-Here are more ways to use body language to build trust.

-When people gravitate toward bright colors like fuchsia, teal, turquoise, or burgundy, it’s usually a sign of either a bold personality or an interest in living a larger-than-life existence, says Barth.
-These bold fashion choices can invite attention and may cause people to notice you and approach you.
+When people wear bright colors like fuchsia, teal, turquoise or burgundy, it’s usually a sign of either a big personality or an interest in living a larger-than-life existence, says Barth.
+These bold fashion choices can invite attention and may cause people to notice and approach you.
 “It could also be a hunger for them to feel more self-expressed, and they’re using color as a way to access that part of them that is dormant,” Barth says.
-Beiges and neutrals, on the contrary, send a message of needing to soothe, relax, and not stand out too much.
+Beiges and neutrals, on the contrary, send a message of needing to soothe, relax and not stand out too much.
 “Often people who get overstimulated easily want to calm down by wearing more sedate colors,” she adds.
 And those who are more laid-back may choose earth tones, which Barth says “represent people who crave to be more grounded and down to earth.”
-These tricks can help you choose a flattering outfit.

 How you treat service people